CenturyLinkCloud/PublicKB/Disaster Recovery/SAHA4.0 AddRemoveDisksVms.md

 Open the "Virtual Servers" tab for your protection group.
 Select the VM and the disk that you wish to remove and click "Delete".

+At this time it is not possible to reduce the size of a protection group.

 **2. Protected Guest**

 Open the "Safehaven 4.0 DRaaS Windows Replication Agent/tools" folder with an admin command line shell and run "DgSyncEx.exe list".
 The prompt may warn you that a disk is missing.
 You may need to run "DgSyncEx.exe rescan" if the disks have not yet refreshed.